neurodata/neurodata.io/content/about/agreements.md

 - I am responsible for providing the financial, computational, space, and other resources appropriate for your position, potentially including salary, benefits,  computing costs, conference fees, travel expenses, publication fees, a desk, a laptop, monitors, etc.  Crucially, expenses never impact your salary or benefits.
 - I am responsible for devoting at least 1 hour per week in person with each PhD student, except for weeks that I am traveling, or when the week is short due to academic calendar days off, or in the case of a disease/family emergency.
 These meetings will always be in person unless Jovo is not in person for some other commitment to family.

-### COVID-19 related responsibilities
+### Sick policies

 If you test positive and/or have symptoms and/or have been exposed to COVID-19,
-- please stay at home for 5 days and wear a mask for 5 days in lab after coming back
+- stay at home for 5 days and wear a mask for 5 days in lab after coming back
-- inform your labmates and the PI as soon as possible
+- inform your labmates and the PI as soon as possible.

-- update the lab COVID record (link available in Core Slack channel)
+If you have any other symptoms of illness (including stomach illness, flu, otherwise)
+- Stay home until symptoms have subsided for at least 24 hrs.

 ## Other